2011–12 WHL season

-The 2011–12 WHL season is the 46th season of the Western Hockey League (WHL).
+The 2011–12 WHL season was the 46th season of the Western Hockey League (WHL).
 The regular season began in September 2011 and ended in March 2012.
-The following playoffs began on March 22 and ended in early May when the Edmonton Oil Kings won their first championship.
-This was the inaugural season of the Victoria Royals, a team that relocated to Victoria from Chilliwack where they played as the Chilliwack Bruins between 2006 and 2011.
+The playoffs began on March 22 and ended in early May when the regular season-champion Edmonton Oil Kings won their first Ed Chynoweth Cup, defeating the Portland Winterhawks in the championship series and earning a berth in the 2012 Memorial Cup tournament.
+This was the inaugural season of the Victoria Royals—the team relocated to Victoria, British Columbia from Chilliwack, where they had played as the Chilliwack Bruins from 2006 until 2011.